Front-end Testing Complete Guide for Large Projects

 But in practice large companies, including Google, are facing the fact that e2e tests aren’t very suitable for development since bug tracking and fixing are two separate tasks.
 For fixing a bug it is crucial to know which part of the code is responsible for it but since e2e are general tests, they can’t provide these details.
 That’s why in its Just Say No to More End-to-End Tests article Google recommends to stick to the following ratio for various types of tests:

 70/20/10.
-70% of unit-tests, 20% of integration tests and 10% of e2e.
+70% of frontend unit testing, 20% of integration tests and 10% of e2e.
 Here we can conclude that the easier it is to find a bug, the less time will be spent on it and the fix itself will be more correct.
-Having enough information about the bug will speed up the release and help to safe money spent on software development.
+Having enough information about the bug will speed up the release and help to save money spent on software development.

 It might seem that if to reduce time spent on tests you will release your product sooner.
 But in fact a whole lot more time will be spent on bug identification and fixing bugs that weren’t eliminated in the beginning.
 One developer wrote something, the other tried to improve it and now it is broken but you won’t know about it unless proper tests are in place.

 In my humble opinion, if the project is very small, it is sometimes possible (although not recommended) to go without testing.
 But larger projects that continue to develop and improve simply won’t survive this way.
-Without tests release deadlines won’t be met and from update to update the project will become harder and harder to support and develop.
-For business it will result in unnecessary expenses and loss of the most favorable moment for introducing new solutions to the target audience.￼
+Without frontend testing release deadlines won’t be met and from update to update the project will become harder and harder to support and develop.
+For business it will result in unnecessary expenses and loss of the most favorable moment for introducing new solutions to the target audience.